Adding a chart

-- A Data pages.
+- A data page.
 If you select this option, in the Data page field select the data page to use.
 If the data page requires parameters, you can provide them.
 Click the icon to the right of the field to create a new data page.

-- A Clipboard tool.
+- A clipboard page.
 If you select this option, in the Clipboard page field select the clipboard page to use.
 Click the icon to the right of the field to create a new clipboard page.

 field that appears, select the applies to class that contains the report